What is Ethereum?

-Developed by programmers Vitalik Buterin, Mihai Alisie, Anthony Di Iorio, and Charles Hoskinson, Ethereum was launched in 2015.
+Ethereum history starts from development by programmers Vitalik Buterin, Mihai Alisie, Anthony Di Iorio, and Charles Hoskinson, and it was launched in 2015.
 The project was financed by issuing its own cryptocurrency – ether.
 The market capitalization of this coin (aka “ethereum”) had already exceeded USD 70 billion as of December 2017, making it one of the top cryptocurrencies.

 The Ethereum platform supports the creation of decentralized applications, or “dapps”, which, not controlled by a third party, store data, transfer assets, and so on.
 They’re resistant to downtime, censorship, and fraud.
 These applications are run by so-called “smart contracts”, which are computer codes.
 (Read about smart contracts here.)

-Ethereum is often used for Initial Coin Offering projects, since it’s helpful for creating one’s own cryptocurrency to sell and kickstart a project.
+Basic facts that you should know about Ethereum are, for example, that it is often used for Initial Coin Offering projects, since it’s helpful for creating one’s own cryptocurrency to sell and kickstart a project.
 Other applications already built on Ethereum include systems for voting, real estate crowdfunding, lotteries, gaming, social networking, lending, money transfers, and more.
 Future projects may address the Internet of Things, predictions markets, the energy transfer business, and so on.
+However, this might be not everything you need to know about Ethereum, but there are many books written on the subject which might help you.

 The technology is still young, with constant new developments and improvements.
 Meanwhile, other platforms like NEM have entered the same field and offer their own solutions for building applications on their blockchains.
 In March 2017, the Enterprise Ethereum Alliance was established.
 It connects enterprises from the Fortune 500 (a list of the world’s largest companies), startups, academics, and technology vendors with Ethereum subject matter experts.
 The Alliance’s aims is business-friendly Ethereum solutions.